Livingston F.C.: Stadiums

 The club have had three main grounds in their history; as Ferranti Thistle, the club initially played in local parks before finding a home at City Park in Edinburgh in 1969, then moving to Meadowbank Stadium in 1974 which was built for the 1970 Commonwealth Games.

 Livingston currently play their home games at the Almondvale Stadium in Livingston.
-It is currently known as the Tony Macaroni Arena due to a sponsorship deal.
-The 9,512 capacity stadium was constructed in 1995 as a joint venture between Meadowbank Thistle and the Livingston Development Corporation (LDC).
+It is currently known as The Home of the Set Fare Arena due to a sponsorship deal.
+The 9,713 capacity stadium was constructed in 1995 as a joint venture between Meadowbank Thistle and the Livingston Development Corporation (LDC).
 Part of the deal involved the relocation of Meadowbank Thistle to the town and a name change to Livingston.
 When the LDC was wound up, ownership of the Stadium was transferred to West Lothian Council and the council have since rented the stadium to the club.
 The ground has hosted Scotland under-21, under-19, under-17s and Ladies matches, as well as one home game for Gretna due to problems with their ground share at Fir Park.
 In April 2011 it was revealed that it was possible Livingston would relocate to a new stadium around one mile from the current site due to West Lothian Council looking to sell the current site to a supermarket chain.